apache/www-site/content/licenses/contributor-agreements.md

 A valid signature involves one of:

-  - Writing your signature by hand on a printed copy of the document
   - Digitally signing the document by hand-drawing a signature
   - Signing the document digitally via gpg
   - Signing the document via DocuSign